How do I make an Appointment?

 Are my medical records kept private and confidential?

 Your medical file is handled with the utmost respect for your privacy.
 Our staff is bound by strict confidentiality requirements as a condition of employment regarding your medical records.
 We will not release the contents of your medical file without your consent.
-A copy of our Notice of Privacy Practice is available here for your review

 How long do I need time off work after the surgery?